 27422064590_b1d2a2fe6e_c

-The 43rd Annual Rural Ministry Conference
+The 44th Annual Rural Ministry Conference

 An Invitation from the Director of the Center for Theology and Land, Rev. Dr. Mark Yackel-Juleen:

-Our Keynote Speakers and our Bible Study Leader will engage us in theological reflection, and our breakout sessions and workshops will inspire us with examples of how to faithfully engage this calling on behalf of creation and provide opportunity to dialogue, dream, and network in practical ways toward that goal.
+Our Keynote Speakers and our Bible Study Leader will engage us in theological reflection, and our breakout sessions and workshops will inspire us with examples of how to faithfully engage this calling on behalf of creation and provide opportunities to dialogue, dream, and network in practical ways toward that goal.

 Leaders and Speakers